opencv/opencv_attic/android/service/doc/UseCases.rst

 ------------------------

 There is OpenCV Manager service, but there is no OpenCV library.
-If OpenCV library installation aproved\:
+If OpenCV library installation approved\:

 .. image:: img/LibInstallAproved.dia.png